THE ULTIMATE GUIDE TO …

 Welcome to Florham Park!

-Florham Park is an affluent suburban borough in Morris County, known for its quiet residential neighborhoods, highly rated schools, and strong community feel.
-Conveniently located near major highways and just under an hour from New York City, it offers an easy commute while still maintaining a peaceful, small-town atmosphere.
+Florham Park is a sought-after suburban borough in Morris County, known for its beautiful residential neighborhoods, highly rated schools, and welcoming community atmosphere.
+Ideally located near major highways and less than an hour from New York City, Florham Park offers a convenient commute while preserving the charm and ease of small-town living.

-The borough’s name actually comes from the historic “Florham” estate, a Gilded Age mansion built for Florence Vanderbilt Twombly and her husband, Hamilton McKown Twombly.
-The name itself is a blend of “Florence” and “Hamilton,” and over time, the surrounding area adopted the name, Florham Park.
+The borough’s name traces back to the historic “Florham” estate, a grand Gilded Age mansion built for Florence Vanderbilt Twombly and her husband, Hamilton McKown Twombly.
+The name “Florham” was created by combining Florence and Hamilton, and over time, the surrounding area came to be known as Florham Park.

-Today, Florham Park, New Jersey, is home to beautiful parks, local dining, and major corporate campuses, including the New York Jets’ headquarters and training facility.
-With its well-kept neighborhoods, strong public schools, and family-friendly lifestyle, it remains one of Northern New Jersey’s most desirable places to live.
+Today, Florham Park blends history, convenience, and an exceptional quality of life.
+Residents enjoy scenic parks, local dining, strong public schools, and proximity to major corporate campuses, including the New York Jets’ headquarters and training facility.
+With its well-maintained neighborhoods, family-friendly lifestyle, and prime Morris County location, Florham Park remains one of Northern New Jersey’s most desirable places to call home.

 Around Town…